-Over the coming weeks, our funeral celebrants will be helping families to plan memorial ceremonies by telephone, Google Meet, or Skype rather than meeting in person.
+When unable to meet in person, our funeral celebrants will help families to plan memorial ceremonies by telephone, Google Meet, or Skype.
 They will spend time getting to know a loved one’s life story, and work with the family to draft a meaningful, fitting tribute.

-When restrictions are lifted, a humanist celebrant can conduct the memorial service at a location of the family’s choosing.
-That may be in the home, the town hall, a garden, the local park, or even at the beach or a local pub.
+You may hold the ceremony wherever you choose – at home, the town hall, a garden, the local park, or even at the beach or a local pub.

 Humanist celebrants have a great deal of experience in conducting memorial services outdoors.
-In the event of the virus still being present in the population when the memorial service is held, holding a memorial ceremony outdoors makes it easier for mourners to avoid close contact.
-The World Health Organisation (WHO) advises maintaining at least 1 metre (3 feet) distance from anyone who is coughing or sneezing (because they might spray small liquid droplets from their nose or mouth which may contain virus).
-Anyone who is too close can breathe in the droplets, including the COVID-19 virus if the person coughing has the disease.
+In the event of the coronavirus virus still being present in the population when the memorial service is held, holding a memorial ceremony outdoors makes it easier for mourners to avoid close contact.

 To live-stream a memorial ceremony so that guests who are unable to attend can participate online, there needs to be an internet connection, camera, microphone and a delivery service or app (such as Periscope or Facebook Live).
 This would need to be checked out in advance at the venue/location.